wojciech-gancza/meth/readme.md

 To easily decide about code to add and for generating similar parts of code, two metastatements were added:
- - '${#IF condition}' ... - conditionally added code.
-Conditional code ends at '${#END}' tag.
+ - '${#if condition}' ... - conditionally added code.
+Conditional code ends at '${#end}' tag.
-   It is also possible to use ${ELSE}. 'condition' is any python expression which value is evalueted when condition is calculated.
+   It is also possible to use ${else}. 'condition' is any python expression which value is evalueted when condition is calculated.
- - '${#FOR varname : collection}' - loop.
-All template text between this tag and '${#END}' is repeated for variable named 'varname' trawersing the collection.
-When the collection is dictionary - use '${#FOR key, value : dictionary}' form of loop.
+ - '${#for varname in collection}' - loop.
+All template text between this tag and '${#end}' is repeated for variable named 'varname' trawersing the collection.

 Metastatements can be nested.

 ### common sniplets can be in included common files

-When same part of code is used in different code templates, you can just write it once, save in separate file and just include it into your template using metastatement '${INCLUDE filename}'.
+When same part of code is used in different code templates, you can just write it once, save in separate file and just include it into your template using metastatement '${include filename}'.
 It works similar to the '#include' known from C or C++ - the content of included file replaces this metastatememt.
+Additionally, the list of variables and values can be added foming ${include filename "name": value, "name2": value2...} to override (or define) variables locally in included file.